jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *SWAXS slits* button will redefine move slits to SAXS/WAXS sizes.

+*Sync w/epics* button will sync sx and sy target and readback with what is their real position at the instrument.
+This may be needed when someone combines controls of sx and sy from epics and Igor.
+Igor does not update positions from epics under some conditions.

 Beamline survey should be disabled for all installations except at the beamline computers.
 Even at beamline computers, this tool will not move motors if instrument indicates that it is collecting data.
 Also, this tool does not know anything about epics limits and any other errors or failures in epics, so if motors do not work properly, check epics.
 Call staff. **DO NOT GET CREATIVE.**

+******

+**Import image**

+This is used to import rectangular sample holder image, taken by camera, assign dimensions, trim edges, straighten parallax and convert into image same as when using our own sample holder.
+Here is example of steps:

+1. Use *Import image* button and fins suitable jpg, tiff, png, bmp or other image.
+All images are converted to greyscale in Igor.
+I assume imported image is RBV and tested this on iPhone jpg images.

+..
+Figure:: media/SamplePlate6.jpg
+           :align: left
+           :width: 730px
+           :figwidth: 750px

+2. Select corners of rectangular area for which you know the dimensions in millimeters and which you want to trim around with cursors.
+In the image above we have cursors A, B, C, D in the corners of our liquid sample holder.
+Selected area has real world dimensions 220mm horizontal and 75mm vertical.
+Image has parallax and meeds to be trimmed.
+Using button *Trim image* I can generate the Sample plate image, which can be used for survey of samples.

+..
+Figure:: media/SamplePlate7.jpg
+           :align: left
+           :width: 730px
+           :figwidth: 750px